The Arizona Garden, planted in the 1880s on what would become the Stanford University Campus arboretum, in 2025.

 Saturday, October 25

-8:30 Gather at the Palo Alto Museum of American Heritage.
+9:00 Gather at the Museum of American Heritage in downtown Palo Alto.
 Coffee and light breakfast will be provided.

-9:00 Program begins.
-Morning talks will focus on the design, history, and modern-day management of Stanford's heritage landscape.
+9:30 Program begins.
+Morning talks will focus on the design, history, and modern-day management of Stanford's heritage landscapes.

-6:00 Dinner at MacArthur Park, located in a Julia Morgan-designed building.
+6:30 Dinner at restaurant (and California Historic Landmark, no. 895) MacArthur Park, located in a Julia Morgan-designed building.

 Sunday, October 26